 Education and Information

 The first step is education.
 Inform your loved ones about various fraud schemes and tricks used by criminals.
-Regular discussions on such topics can help reduce the chances of becoming a victim.
+Regularly discussing such topics can help reduce the chances of becoming a victim.

 Creating a Trusting Atmosphere